 All of the weapons issues considered here are pressing concerns in their own right.
 But a wider concern should be that our current international frameworks so rarely allow space for the sort of responses that we know are possible.
 The challenge then is for governments concerned with these issues to find cost-effective and time-efficient ways to come together to engage with these problems and to articulate the common standards they hold.
 In doing so they will exert a wider influence and set the terms of public discussion under which those that transgress these standards must operate, whether they like it or not.
 Civil society coalitions, with public engagement and support, need to urge states to create that space and not to fall back on the established disarmament machinery as a fig leaf for their own lack of courage and commitment.

 This blog was first published on openDemocracy.
 You can find the original here.

-Posted in: Armed violence, Arms Trade Treaty, Autonomous weapons, Casualty recording, cluster munitions, Explosive weapons, Landmines, Nuclear weapons, Protection of civilians, Toxic remnants of war, Weapons review,
+Posted in: Armed violence, Arms Trade Treaty, Autonomous weapons, Casualty recording, cluster munitions, Explosive weapons, Landmines, New technologies, Nuclear weapons, Protection of civilians, Toxic remnants of war,